Flying High in Bird Heaven: MSTR, PSUS, ETF

 I do love a buffer ETF.

-I've written about buffer ETFs, like the buffer ETF, which is where effectively you like take people's money, you buy like a treasury strip, and then you have like a little extra money, and you use that to buy call options on a stock index.
+I've written about buffer ETFs, like the buffer ETF, which is where effectively you like take people's money, you buy like a treasury strip, and then you have like a little extra money and you use that to buy call options on a, on a stock index.

 It's a classic building block of like the structured notes business at an investment bank.
 And it is now, you know, Innovator and others have ETFized it.